-What are the key big data best practices?
+big data best practices

-The most critical big data best practices are:
+The best practices for big data are:

-1- Know what data is important and what it is not
+#2- Know what data is important and what it is not

 The first step in using big data is knowing what data is important and what it is not.
 This will allow you to choose the best data for your business.
 You need to be specific about the type of information you want, what answers you are looking for, and how much time you have available.

-- Data is accurate, complete, and up-to-date
+• Data is accurate, complete, and up-to-date.

-- Related data is linked to the appropriate variable in the database
+• Related data is linked to the appropriate variable in the database.

 With the increasing popularity of big data labeling, it is imperative to understand the importance of different types of datasets.
 A good dataset is one that has been properly labeled and can be used for a variety of purposes.

-- Label your big data appropriately so it can be easily understood and sorted later on
+• Label your big data appropriately so it can be easily understood and sorted later on.

-- Consider how you will label your data before you start collecting it (i.e., what are the categories?)
+• Consider how you will label your data before you start collecting it (i.e., what are the categories?)

-- Use consistent labels that are understandable by everyone
+• Use consistent labels that are understandable by everyone.

-- Keep labels as brief as possible
+• Keep labels as brief as possible.

-- Use a legend or table of contents to show what each label means
+• Use a legend or table of contents to show what each label means.

 Data storage is an important responsibility of the modern business world.
 With so many data breaches occurring in recent years, it’s more important than ever to know where to store your data.
 Cloud storage is a very popular option for companies, since it’s accessible from multiple devices and can be scaled up or down as needed.

-- Keep your data in close proximity to where it is used and referenced
+• Keep your data in close proximity to where it is used and referenced.

-- Place your metadata (information about your data) with the physical file that contains the actual raw data
+• Place your metadata (information about your data) with the physical file that contains the actual raw data.

-- Store your data in multiple physical locations for redundancy
+• Store your data in multiple physical locations for redundancy.

-- Store full backups of your data and metadata on a separate system than the machine that contains the raw data
+• Store full backups of your data and metadata on a separate system than the machine that contains the raw data.

 One of the most important tasks when dealing with big data is to have a backup.
 This is because it can be lost or corrupted, and in this age of increased cyber-security threats, your data needs to be backed up safely.
 The easiest way to do this is to use a cloud storage provider.